 Remote work is no longer the side effect of a pandemic.
 Hybrid work it’s now the new normal.

-So you have to keep optimizing your efforts to maintain employee engagement and reap the benefits of telework.
+So, if you manage a remote team you have to keep optimizing your efforts to maintain employee engagement and reap the benefits of telework.

 Continue improving your communication practices, recognizing hard work, prioritizing feedback, and avoiding micromanagement.